 It’s no secret that construction is one of the more dangerous industries to be employed in the United States.
 Even with the continuous industry changes and adapted safety protocols, workers are still at risk of injury, and even death.
-If you’ve been injured at a worksite, our Philadelphia construction accident lawyers are prepared to help you seek justice and retain any compensation you may be eligible for to manage the financial burdens associated with your injury.
+If you’ve been injured at a worksite, a Philadelphia construction accident lawyer from Shrager & Sachs is prepared to help you seek justice and retain any compensation you may be eligible for to manage the financial burdens associated with your injury.

 What Are the Most Common Construction Accidents?